 Students who wish to receive credit for college Russian courses taken prior to matriculation at Dartmouth should see the Chair of the Department of Russian early in the fall term.

 SELECTED FALL TERM COURSES (RUSS)

-1. First-Year Course in Russian An introduction to Russian as a spoken and written
+1. First-Year Course in Russian

 An introduction to Russian as a spoken and written language.